ahmdkhalil/NLP-Classification-with-Twitter/index.md

 ### Step 2: Get credentials

 In order to get your credentials: API key, API key secret, Access token, Access token secret, you wil have to create a project and an app from the project within your developer account.
-Make sure to copy and paste it somewhere to use it for scraping because if you need to look at it again you will have to regenerate which is kind of a hassle.
+Make sure to copy and paste the four items somewhere to use it later for scraping because if you need to look at it again you will have to regenerate which is kind of a hassle.

 ### Step 3: Install Tweepy

-If you have not installed it yet then you may do so with the following codes:
+Before starting to scrape, you will need to install with the following codes:

 ```markdown